johnmcfarlane/papers/c++/contractual-disappointment.md

 * No further incorrect behaviour will be exhibited by the program;
   the user is protected from unbounded risk.
-* The developer is compelled to confront bugs as a priority.
+* Feedback is swift and the developer is encouraged to fix bugs immediately.

-Because of these advantages, trapping makes a good default strategy.
-This is the default chosen by [the `assert` macro](https://en.cppreference.com/w/cpp/error/assert) and by most sanitizers.

 #### Nonenforcement Strategy